lucydickinson/datascience/README.md

   <tr>
     <td><strong>1</strong></td>
     <td><strong><a href="https://github.com/lucydickinson/datascience/tree/main/Spotify%20Top%20Songs%20EDA">Spotify Top Songs</a></strong></td>
-    <td>Short exploratory data analysis from an open source dataset looking at what drives song popularity, of which I use linear regressions and invistigate how the distrubution of variables over time.</td>
+    <td>Short exploratory data analysis from an open source dataset looking at what drives song popularity, of which I use linear regressions and invistigate how the distribution of variables over time.</td>
   </tr>
   <tr>
     <td><strong>2</strong></td>